joepuzzo/GettingStartedWithSailsAndAngular/README.md

 	* Sails uses Grunt for asset management.
 This file contains configuration information for the GRUNT tasks that Sails uses for this purpose.
 Sails' integration with Grunt is fully customizable but for most use cases, this file should remain unchanged.
 Instead, put your custom logic in `myApp/tasks/`

-Now that we are somewhat familiar with the applications structure we can get it ready for angular.
+Now that we are somewhat familiar with the application's structure, we can get it ready to use angular.
 Open up the `config/routes.js` with your favorite text editor.
 ```bash
 $ vim config/routes.js
 ```
-You will first notice that sails has great comments at the top of this file that describes the purpose of this file.
-These comments are in every file! and are really helpful for understanding how every thing works <font color='green'>✓</font>.
+You will first notice that sails has great comments at the top of this file that describe its purpose.
+You will find comments like this in every file!
+They can be very helpful for understanding how every thing works <font color='green'>✓</font>.
 Next you will see  line that looks like the following:
 ```javascript
 '/': {
     view: 'homepage'
   },
 ```
 This line simply maps the default route of `/` to the homepage view.
-If you are familiar with express this should look pretty familiar.
-But now you have a specific place to define your routes!
+If you are familiar with express, this should be no surprise.
+This file gives you a specific place to define your routes.

 Now go ahead and open up `views/homepage.ejs`.
 ```bash